dotnet/reactive/Rx.NET/Documentation/adr/0004-onerror-to-throw.md

 or

-* the exception's dispatch state is reset prior to being supplied to Rx (e.g., by executing a `throw`)
+* the exception's dispatch state is reset prior to being supplied to the observer that will be rethrowing it (e.g., by executing a `throw`)

-Since Rx defines operators that won't conform to the first option (notably `Observable.Throw`, but also `ReplaySubject` and the related `Observable.Replay`) Rx 6.1 introduces a new operator, `CaptureExceptionDispatchState`, which passes all notifications through, but effectively performs a `throw` on any `Exception` before forwarding it.
+Since Rx defines operators that won't conform to the first option (notably `Observable.Throw`, but also `ReplaySubject` and the related `Observable.Replay`) Rx 6.1 introduces a new operator, `CaptureExceptionDispatchState`.
+This passes all notifications through, but effectively performs a `throw` on any `Exception` before forwarding it.
 It can be used like this:

 ```cs
 var ts = Observable.Throw<int>(new Exception("Aaargh!")).CaptureExceptionDispatchState();